maikel/FiniteVolumeSolver/README.md

 Note that you will need a MPI, HDF5 and SILO.

-Then download invoke this CMakefile with a proper SAMRAI path...
+Then download this repository and invoke this CMakefile with a proper SAMRAI path. use following commands in the project source directory.

 ```
+git submodule init
+git submodule update
+mkdir build
+cd build
 cmake .. -DCMAKE_PREFIX_PATH="${SAMRAI_INSTALL_PATH}/share/SAMRAI/cmake/"

 ```